Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Adequacy of the child’s explanation of the logical connection;

-The nature of the reproduction (the stimulus word is reproduced, the logical connection itself or some other word);
+The nature of reproduction (the stimulus word, the logical connection itself, or some other word is reproduced);

-By the age of 6-7, a child is able to find mediating images with an adequate explanation of their choice for most specific words and individual abstract concepts (for example, "friendship", "work");
+By the age of 6-7 years, a child is able to find mediating images with an adequate explanation of their choice for the majority specific words and individual abstract concepts (for example, “friendship”, “work”);

-After 7-8 years of age, children have sufficient access to the mediation of abstract concepts.
+After 7-8 years, children have sufficient access to the mediation of abstract concepts.

 Word